OpenClaw QuickStart (4): Configuration, Model Providers, and the Coding Plan Trick

 web_search.engine — bing (cheap, decent), serper (better quality, costs), or tavily (best for agentic search, costs more).
 I default to bing and let the agent ask if it needs better.

-There are 24 other tools.
-Most of them have sensible defaults.
-The ones I have edited:
+There are 24 other tools, most with sensible defaults.
+The ones I’ve edited:

 read.max_bytes— bumped from 50KB to 500KB so the agent can swallow a config file.write.allowed_paths— restricted to~/openclaw-workspace/and~/Documents/.
 This is the single most useful safety setting.